St. George, Utah Therapists

 The excessive drinking rate in Washington County is 10.8 percent.
 While Summit County has the highest rate of excessive drinking in the state, St. George still faces a high percentage of drinking.
 Another challenge often connected with mental illness is drug overdose.
 Out of 100,000 people, Utah experienced 22.4 deaths in 2016.
 Many individuals who are dealing with depression or anxiety may choose to self-medicate with drugs or alcohol, which can quickly lead to abuse.
 Don’t hesitate to seek help for yourself or a loved one if you feel any prescription or illegal drugs are being abused.

 Divorce Statistics in Utah

-Another challenge that is often linked with mental health issues is divorce.
+Another challenge that is often linked to mental health issues is divorce.
 Thankfully, as a state, Utah has one of the lowest divorce rates in the United States.
-A low rates means that fewer residents of St. George will experience the heartache and emotional distress of a divorce, but that does not mean there aren’t any individuals going through a divorce.
-Divorce can cause a lot of emotional turmoil, feelings of depression, anxiety and even thoughts of suicide.
+A low rate means that fewer residents of St. George will experience the heartache and emotional distress of a divorce, but that does not mean there aren’t any individuals going through a divorce.
+Divorce can cause a lot of emotional turmoil, feelings of depression, anxiety, and even thoughts of suicide.
 Children of divorced parents can also be at risk.